Summer Camps

 OVERNIGHT CAMPS

 Overnight camps give students the opportunity to stay in the Iḷisaġvik College residence halls for the duration of the camp.
+High School overnight camps are open to campers from all over Alaska; Middle School overnight camps are limited to campers from Utqiaġvik.

 DAY CAMPS